All Haystacks Solar Garden plots have sold.

 What carbon or greenhouse gas emissions outcome do I get from this project?

 Haystacks Solar Garden seeks to mimic a 3kW solar system on your roof fully exporting to the grid.
 As a collection of 3kW plots totaling 1 MW the solar array will be eligible to sell this exported solar energy as certified renewable energy and generate Large Generation Credits (LGC’s).

-As this is not a time of use project for the Haystack members themselves, there will be no carbon offset potential for the members’ own energy use at home but it does contribute to the greater transition to renewable energy and significantly in unlocking this new ownership model.
+As this is not a time of use project for the Haystack members themselves, there will be no carbon offset potential for the members’ own energy use at home but it does significantly contribute to the greater transition to renewable energy in unlocking this new ownership model.

 Why a cooperative?

-Co-operatives are people centred organisations that are owned, controlled and used by their members.
+Co-operatives are people-centred organisations that are owned, controlled and used by their members.
 A co-operative’s main purpose is to benefit its members.
-In this instance the main benefit will be reduced electricity bills to the Haystacks Solar Garden Co-op members.

 Co-operatives are based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.